mkidawa/react-hook-form-ts-zod-i18n-example/README.md

-# React Form Example with usage of React Hook Form, Typescript, zod and interationalization
+# React Form Example with usage of React Hook Form, Typescript, zod and i18next

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).